Taming-the-BEAST/Structured-birth-death-model/README.md

 The value of the rate, say x, is the reciprocal of the average time a person with influenza is infectious, 1/x.
 From what we know about influenza we can say that an average infection lasts for about a week, however we would not want to impose too strong of a prior on this parameter.
 Let us change the distribution for this parameter to a `LogNormal` and tick the `Mean in Real Space` checkbox to make the setting easier.
-So, for a mean time of recovery of 7 days we need to set the mean of our distribution to 365/7 ≈ 52.14 (or to 52 for simplicity).
+So, for a mean time of recovery of 7 days we need to set the mean of our distribution to 365/7 {% eqinline \approx %} 52.14 (or to 52 for simplicity).
 Bear in mind that our time units are years, so we can not just set the rate to 1/7.
 This prior will ensure that we mainly sample realistic parameter values, but still gives BEAST2 quite a lot of freedom to go to extreme values if need be, as the 95% highest density interval for the prior is [4.44, 224], or [1.63, 82.21] infectious days.
 You can see the setup in [Figure 13](#fig:bUR-prior).